thehoap/shopeefood-scraper/README.md

-# Shopeefood/Foody Scraper
+# Shopeefood Scraper

-Scraping restaurants on Shopeefood/Foody with Node.js and Pupperteer
+Scraping restaurants in Da Nang from Shopeefood with Node.js and Pupperteer